 - Use Otter to remember and review key points from all kinds of conversations, such as online and in-person meetings, lectures, and presentations.
 Record or import audio and Otter transcribes it into smart notes that sync across devices.
 Choose what to save privately or share with others.
 Attach photos inline with the playable text to add even more visual context.

 - Because Otter is powered by Ambient Voice Intelligence, it’s always learning and improving.
 Train Otter to recognize voices, learn special terminology, and improve accuracy.

 How can I use Otter?

 Lectures contain a tremendous amount of valuable information that is often lost or can’t be recalled when it’s needed.
 Otter aims to capture your conversations and make them easily accessible to you.

 Is there a cost?

-You can use Otter for free for up to 6,000 minutes of transcription per month.
+You can use Otter for free for up to 600 minutes of transcription per month.
 Please email the SDRC accessible technology specialist for more information about options for subscriptions to Otter Voice.

 Will this affect my data plan?

 You can control how Otter uses your data plan in the Settings menu of the app.
 The first setting is “Sync audio on Wi-Fi only,” which you can enable to make sure that Otter will only upload recordings when your device is on a Wi-Fi network.

 Which web browsers are supported?